 http://www.nairobikenya.com/ - Pretty good list of user rated attractions and entertainment destinations, and an events page (http://www.nairobikenya.com/whats-going-on/events/).

-http://kenyabuzz.com/ - Good list of places to go and new events (http://kenyabuzz.com/whats-on/events/view-day) from all over Kenya (most listed are in Nairobi). almost 7 years ago
+http://kenyabuzz.com/ - Good list of places to go and new events (http://kenyabuzz.com/whats-on/events/view-day) from all over Kenya (most listed are in Nairobi). about 7 years ago

 Take a taxi to Giraffe Center, Make sure to stipulate the price for a ride before departure, in both directions, National Park the park founded in 1946 - the first national park in Kenya,